Xemik15/Shipduo_NEI_Xe/README.md

 ## Features

 - Anything within Ship and 2Ship is here.
-When those projects gets new updates, they are not far from inclusion here.
--

 - Online Multiplayer through Anchor.

-And yes it works cross-game as well.
+- And yes it works cross-game as well.
 Work together in OOT and MM, split or together.

 ## Future plans

 - Many this is going to be an evolving project to bring zelda Oot and majoras back to its proper place.

-- making this happen >>> Possible Archipelago support as well, ideally through the existing SoH implementation
+- Making this happen >>> Possible Archipelago support as well, ideally through the existing SoH implementation

-- Maybe another mode
+- Maybe another game mode mode

 ## Any bugs?

-Probably many!
+Probably many some known and getting fixed!
 Create an issue if you find any.

 ## Building

-getting it to run is simple
+Getting it to run is simple

 -For this to work you would have to have your own copy of Oot .o2r, Oot-mq .o2r is not required.

 -For the majora's mask side .o2r you must have a valid copy majora's mask 1.0 and use the extractor in the game window to extract it.

--The game should load up correctly, if not if not bring me a issue request and i will get back to you on it.
+-The game should load up correctly,

+(if not if not bring me a issue request and i will get back to you on it.)

-There is currently no source file i will get to working on updating my files for a dedicated source folder I don't like gatekeeping
+There is currently no source file i will get to working on updating my files for a dedicated source folder (I don't like gatekeeping)

 ### Requirements